-- 3. I understand that the Plaintiff, The Catalyst Capital Group Inc. ("Catalyst"), was another bidder for WIND and that it was in negotiations with VimpelCom in the Summer of 2014.
-I am informed by Andrew Carlson, counsel to West Face, and believe that Catalyst alleges that West Face acquired its interest in WIND by misusing confidential information concerning Catalyst's regulatory strategy in its negotiations with VimpelCom. - 4.
-I previously testified in my January 7, 2016 Affidavit that: (i) I did not know whether West Face ever possessed any of Catalyst's confidential information; (ii) 64NM was never privy to any information regarding Catalyst's regulatory strategy; and (iii) to the best of my knowledge, no such information was discussed among the Investors. - 5.
-I have now had the opportunity to read the Affidavit of Newton Glassman sworn May 27, 2016.
-At no point before reading Mr. Glassman's Affidavit did I know what Catalyst's confidential regulatory strategy was.
-Now that I understand for the first time
+- 2. I swear this Affidavit in support of a plan of arrangement by Mid-Bowline Group Corp. ("Mid-Bowline") through which Shaw Communications Inc. ("Shaw") will acquire WIND from the Investors. - 3.
+I understand that The Catalyst Capital Group Inc. ("Catalyst") was a potential purchaser of WIND and that it was in negotiations with VimpelCom in the Summer of 2014.
+I have also learned from various conversations among the Investors that Catalyst has commenced a lawsuit for a constructive trust over West Face's interest in WIND.
+I am informed by Matthew Milne-Smith, counsel to West Face, and believe that Catalyst alleges that West Face acquired its 35% interest in WIND by misusing confidential information concerning Catalyst's regulatory strategy in its negotiations with VimpelCom. - 4.
+I do not know whether West Face ever possessed any of Catalyst's confidential information.
+However, I can say that 64NM was never privy to any information regarding Catalyst's regulatory strategy and, to the best of my knowledge, that no such information was discussed among the Investors.
+My understanding is that the successful transaction structure that the Investors ultimately proposed to VimpelCom was developed among the Investors in order to meet VimpelCom's well-known desire for a transaction that would proceed swiftly and with little to no regulatory risk to VimpelCom.
+This structure was not based on and had nothing to do with any Catalyst confidential information.